readham1010/retalApp2/retalApp2/README.md

 I will email the jwtPrivateKey private key and the dbPassword separately

-4- Once you set the environment variable of the private key password, re run the applicaion by:
+4- Once you set the environment variable of the private key password, re-run the application by:

 type: node app